Back to All

 03/19/2025

 A freight broker acts as an intermediary between shippers and carriers.
-Learn what t0 know before hiring a moving broker!
+Learn what to know before hiring a moving broker.
 They do not own trucks or employ drivers; instead, they connect shippers with available carriers.
 Freight brokers handle route optimization, rate negotiations, and coordination to ensure smooth deliveries.
-They can be useful for businesses looking to optimize shipping costs and capacity.
-Source
+Freight brokers are often used by businesses that manage freight shipments and complex logistics networks.

-A full-service carrier, such as National Van Lines, owns and operates the vehicles used for transportation, employs drivers, and manages the logistics of the move.
+A full-service carrier, such as National Van Lines, owns and operates the vehicles used for transportation and provides professional long distance moving services for household relocations.
 Unlike freight brokers, full-service carriers handle the entire process of moving goods, from packing and loading to transportation and unloading, without involving third-party intermediaries.

 1. Direct Control and Communication